HITS-AIN/GPCC.jl/README.md

 pred(ttest, ytest, σtest)
 ```

-## ▶ Evaluating a set of candidate delays on simulated data
+## ▶ Evaluating a set of candidate delays

 Given the simulated data, suppose we would like to evaluate the posterior probability of a set of candidate delays.
 Noting that without loss of generality we can always set the delay of the 1st band equal to zero, we define the following grid of delays: